ironhack-labs/lab-javascript-chronometer/readme.md

 - Fork this repo.
 - Clone this repo.
-- Visit the "actions" tab in your fork, and enable workflows.
+- Visit the "Actions" tab in your fork, and enable workflows.

 ## Submission